datalad-handbook/book/docs/basics/101-123-sharelocal4.rst

    # save the changes

-   $ datalad save -m "add note about datalad update" notes.txt
+   $ datalad save -m "add note about datalad update"

 PS: You might wonder whether there is also a sole